Updated 1st January 2019

 The Nomination Committee is comprised of the two Non-Executive Directors and the Chief Executive Officer and is chaired by Peter Lawrence.
 Meetings are held as required by the Chairman.
 The role of the committee is as follows.

 Before any appointment is made by the Board, evaluate the balance of skills, knowledge, experience and diversity on the Board, and, in the light of this evaluation, prepare a description of the role and capabilities required for a particular appointment.
-In Identifying suitable candidates the committee shall use open advertising or the services of external advisers to facilitate the search; consider candidates from a wide range of backgrounds; consider candidates on merit against objective criteria and with due regard to the benefits of diversity on the Board, including gender, taking care that appointees have enough time available to devote to the position;
+In Identifying suitable candidates the committee shall consider candidates from a wide range of backgrounds; consider candidates on merit against objective criteria and with due regard to the benefits of diversity on the Board, including gender, taking care that appointees have enough time available to devote to the position;

 For the appointment of a Chairman, the committee shall produce a job specification, including the time commitment expected.
 A proposed Chairman’s other significant commitments should be disclosed to the Board before appointment and any changes to the Chairman’s commitments should be reported to the Board as they arise;